Let’s Talk Rentals: How Defining Your Operation Affects Your Taxes

 The IRS distinguishes between a business and one’s hobby, classified as a Not-for-Profit, summarized in nine factors.
 These factors focus on the rental operation’s profits, methods, and intentions.
 One should also consider the Internal Revenue Code (IRC 183), or the “hobby loss rule.”
 If one’s rental operation did not earn a profit in the last three of five previous years, claimable deductibles can be limited.
 To ensure deductibles are taken confidently, one must demonstrate their rental operation is, in fact, a business through adequate documentation of their profit motivations.

-To familiarize with these and other related tax considerations, we encourage everyone to inquire with their accountants and/or to read-up about it on blogs like “Is Your Rental Activity a Business?“
+We encourage everyone to familiarize themselves with these and other related tax considerations by inquiring with their accountants and/or to reading-up about it on blogs like “Is Your Rental Activity a Business?“